Zuo Zongtang: General Tso's chicken

-The dish General Tso's chicken in American Chinese cuisine was introduced in New York in the 1970s, inspired by a dish originally prepared by Peng Chang-kuei, a Taiwanese chef specialising in Hunan cuisine.
+The dish General Tso's chicken in American Chinese cuisine was introduced in Taiwan and then in America in the 1970s, inspired by a dish originally prepared by Peng Chang-kuei, a Taiwanese chef specialising in Hunan cuisine.
 Peng named the dish in honour of Zuo Zongtang.

-One charming story, for which no evidence is offered, credits the Chinese and Southeast Asian stuffed pancake Apam balik to the general.
+One apocryphal story, for which no evidence is offered, credits the Chinese and Southeast Asian stuffed pancake Apam balik to the general.
 He is said to have invented it as a way to use local products and save his men from more expensive ingredients.